oluwafenyi/jumga-flutterwave-challenge/README.md

 We also took the liberty of deploying this in staging just in case, with the [main](https://jumga-client.netlify.app/) and [merchant](https://jumga-merchant.netlify.app/) portals hosted on netlify and the [backend](https://apex-jumga.herokuapp.com/) hosted on heroku.

+&nbsp;
 ## API Documentation
 Click [here]() to see the documentation for the server-side endpoints.

+&nbsp;
 ## Ways we used the Flutterwave V3 API
-* Banks resource for form selection on the frontend.
+* Banks resource for form input selection on the frontend.
 * Bank account verification to validate account details input.
 * Flutterwave Standard to initiate payments.
 * Transaction verification to verify payments before value is given to the customer.
 * Subaccounts to setup dispatch and merchant accounts and split payments easily.

+&nbsp;
 ## Competition Directive Checklist
 - [x] Merchants can create shops on Jumga.
 - [x] Each shop is assigned a dispatch rider > We allowed stores register their riders, no store would be allowed to list products